There are several subspecies of ostrich throughout Africa displaying variations in colour of plumage, legs and necks.

-- Remember that they're not as big as they first look and that a very large part of what you see is nothing but feathers.
+- Remember that they are not as big in the body as they look and that a very large part of what you see is nothing but feathers.

 - With the animal standing at right angles to you, the heart can be found by drawing that imaginary line up the foreleg and dividing the body in half and half again and where the lowermost line and foreleg line cross, you'll find the heart.

 - Apply the same rule to the frontal chest shot and you'll also find the heart.